lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 So I started thinking about what it would take to implement my own simple drip campaign.
 I figured I could start off pretty simple and just email a user over the course of their trial 3 times: when they sign up, one week before their trial ends to offer a trial extension, and on the last day of their trial.

 These were all straightforward queries to the database.
 I store the join dates for all users as well as a type so I know how long their trial is.
 I also have to hit the Stripe API to make sure that I wasn’t asking already-converted users to convert.
-This was another nice thing– I could query all the information directly when I needed it, instead of playing telephone between multiple services on webhooks.
+This was another nice thing– I could query all the information directly when I needed it, instead of playing telephone between multiple services via webhooks.

 Using Redis queues with [Bull](https://optimalbits.github.io/bull/), I created a daily repeating worker which would, for each email template, query the database and retrieve all eligible users, double check their Stripe status and double check that they haven’t already been sent this email (safeguarding in case the queue hiccups and the job retries itself) and eventually sends the email.